 Why Do We Call April 1 April Fools’ Day?

-A day for fools?
-People around the world, and especially in North America and Europe, celebrate April 1 by playing practical jokes and trying to convince each other of outlandish false stories.
-But how did these customs evolve and why on the first day of April?
+People around the world, and especially in North America and Europe, celebrate April 1 by playing practical jokes.
+But how did these customs evolve?
+And why on the first day of April?

-To answer that, we have to journey back in time to the reign of Constantine, a Roman emperor in the fourth century.
+It started with Constantine, a Roman emperor in the fourth century.
 The rulers of that period entertained themselves and their guests with “fools,” court jesters proficient in music, storytelling, acrobatics, or other skills.
 One day, a comedian joked that he would make a better king than Constantine.
 The emperor called his bluff and crowned the entertainer “king for a day.”
 The first thing the jester did was institute mandatory merry-making.
 Each year afterward on the anniversary of the jester’s kingship, the inhabitants of Rome remembered to have a little bit of fun with each other through jokes and pranks.
-The custom eventually spread throughout Europe and Northern America.

 In 1983, the Associated Press printed this story.
 To research the origins of the day, they interviewed a Boston University professor with a keen sense of humor.
 They didn’t realize that the tale was pure nonsense.
 The history professor invented the story to fool them.
-It went to press before they realized that the story was nothing but a clever ruse.
 The truth is, nobody knows for a certainty when and where April Fools’ Day originated.

 Let’s take a moment to examine some facts we do know.

-Something about springtime seems to inspire lighthearted fun.
+Something about springtime inspires lighthearted fun.
 Cultures around the world have festivals that appear to center on silliness.
 The ancient Romans held the Hilaria festivals for their god of vegetation.
 As part of a celebration called Holi, Hindus douse each other with colored powder.
 Jewish children dress in costumes, compete in beauty contests, and march in parades during their commemoration of Purim.
-Perhaps April Fools’ Day arose from an ancient spring festival or for no other reason that an excuse to have a good time.
+Perhaps April Fools’ Day arose from an ancient spring festival or as an excuse to have a good time.

 Different Strokes for Different Folks

 Not everyone observes April Fools’ Day in the same way.
 In the Western world, many pranks focus on tricking someone into believing something extraordinary.
-Burger King perpetrated one famous example.
-In 1998, they advertised a new menu item in USA Today.
-The full page ad introduced the Left-Handed Whopper.
+In 1998, Burger King advertised a new menu item in USA Today.
+The full-page ad introduced the Left-Handed Whopper.
 Burger King claimed that they designed the new sandwich by rotating the ingredients of the regular Whopper 180 degrees to accommodate lefties.
 The prank duped thousands of left- and right-handers who began ordering the sandwich corresponding to their dominant hand.

 Other jokes are designed to cause mild trouble for the victim.
 For instance, Reader’s Digest published a list of seven practical jokes to play on coworkers who are lax about logging out of their Facebook accounts.
 The article included changing the colleague’s display language to one that doesn’t use the Roman alphabet (e.g., Japanese or Arabic) and accepting friend requests from strangers.
 Tricks like these provide a laugh as well as a life lesson.